-Chappaqua is a decidedly white-collar town, with fully 97.16% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Chappaqua is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Chappaqua who work in sales jobs (15.07%), teaching (13.88%), and food service (11.19%).
+Chappaqua is a decidedly white-collar town, with fully 96.58% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Chappaqua is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Chappaqua who work in management occupations (19.73%), teaching (19.18%), and sales jobs (13.01%).

 Also of interest is that Chappaqua has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Chappaqua is a great place for families with children to consider.
-First of all, many other families with children live here, making Chappaqua a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Chappaqua has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Chappaqua is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Chappaqua’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-One downside of living in Chappaqua, however, is that residents on average have to contend with a long commute, spending on average 34.65 minutes every day commuting to work.
-However, local public transit is widely used.
+One downside of living in Chappaqua, however, is that residents on average have to contend with a long commute, spending on average 39.71 minutes every day commuting to work.
+It is, however, a pedestrian-friendly town.
+Many of its neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
+In addition, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

 Chappaqua is a somewhat ethnically-diverse town.
 The people who call Chappaqua home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Chappaqua residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Chappaqua include Irish, German, French , and Russian.
+The greatest number of Chappaqua residents report their race to be White, followed by Asian.
+Important ancestries of people in Chappaqua include Italian, Irish, English, Ukrainian, and German.

 The most common language spoken in Chappaqua is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include Chinese and Slavic languages.